michaelBielang/fintech-ML/README.md

 To use this demo it is required to have the following software installed

   - Java 14+
-  - Apache-Hadtoop
+  - Apache-Hadoop
   - Matlab R2020a

+Moreover, Matlab requires to have these plugins installed:

+  - Financial Instruments Toolbox
+  - Trading Toolbox
+  - Symbolic Math Toolbox
+  - Statistics and Machine Learning Toolbox
+  - Simulink
+  - Optimization Toolbox
+  - Financial Toolbox

-This app was tested on a Windows 10 machine only.
+This app was tested on a Windows 10 machine.

-To setup Hadtoop on Windows 10 please follow [these](https://towardsdatascience.com/installing-hadoop-3-2-1-single-node-cluster-on-windows-10-ac258dd48aef) instructions:
+To set up Hadoop on Windows 10 please follow [these](https://towardsdatascience.com/installing-hadoop-3-2-1-single-node-cluster-on-windows-10-ac258dd48aef) instructions.

+Clone this program and import it with an IDE your choice.
+(I use IntelliJ IDEA 2020.2)

+If your maven configuration does not import the dependencies please do so manually.

+To verify a proper setup please execute the verify lifecycle in maven.
+It should state `BUILD SUCCESS`

+To finally execute this application execute the main function within the `AlgorithmicTradingApplication.class`

+## Technology Stack

+### UI

++ React (dependencies, internal app routing and basic layout)
++ MATLAB plot

 ### Maven dependencies